 HP effectively utilizes Showcase Pages to highlight their business segments such as HP Graphic Arts, HP Labs, and HP Sales Engagement.
 Here’s their HP Labs showcase page:

 Make this page as effective as possible by:

 - Putting a keyword in the page name that this audience will relate to; keeping the page name short, so the entire name shows up in the sidebar,

 - Regularly posting meaningful and relevant updates.

-Using Showcase Pages with these tips in mind is a surefire way to step up your lead generation.
+Using Showcase Pages with these LinkedIn B2B marketing strategies in mind is a surefire way to step up your lead generation.

 If you are in need of some hands on help with LinkedIn marketing, please contact us today!